 The Sanctuary is a high quality, highly detailed Haunted Attraction with Hollywood Movie Style Set Design and State of the Art Special Effects unparalleled in the state.
-You’ll experience walking through a living, breathing Horror Movie in a four story building.
+Ascend into chaos and confusion with each step bringing you closer to insanity in an experience like walking through a living, breathing horror movie.

 WHERE: 10th Street 2005 NW 10, Oklahoma City

 Come face your fears at the annual “Terror on 10th Street Haunted House” where you will find a new nightmare around every corner.
 You will be taken on a guided tour of the home where you will be invited to participate in the theatrical performance while learning the ghostly history behind the house of horrors.
 If you are not running in fear, you might be frozen in fright.

 Located in Lawton, the Trail of Fear began as a single attraction in 1998 with a small tent and outdoor maze.
 Ever had a nightmare?
 Have you ever wanted to live one?
 Enter the world of Psychotic Nightmare and experience the terrifying visions of a woman who has been asleep for more than 10 years.
 Follow her nightmares as you go deeper and deeper through her visions of TERROR!

 WHERE: 2701 W 10th St / E1060 Rd, El Reno, OK 73036